 Providing support via grants and community building

 One way the Fund supports female academics is through grants.
-These grants are designed to support female academics in the early stages of their research careers.
-The grants may be used to fund costs such as research assistance, a research visit abroad, research expenses, administrative support, a student assistant, coaching or other activities that help the applicants in their careers.
+These grants are designed to support female academics in the early stages of their careers.
+The grants may be used to fund costs such as research or teaching assistance, a research visit abroad, research expenses, teaching innovations, administrative support, a student assistant, coaching or other activities that help the applicants in their careers.

 (photo: Elinor Ostrom)